 At other times, the approach of an electrical storm makes itself very conspicuous.
 Massive dust storms called “haboobs” can be accompanied by intense lightning.
 Phoenix, Arizona and surrounding areas have had several dramatic haboobs already during this year’s monsoon season and the National Weather Service reports 4,000 lightning strikes during one recent storm.

-Fortunately, the lightning safety recommendations state above are also helpful in dealing with a haboob.
+Fortunately, the lightning safety recommendations stated above are also helpful in dealing with a haboob.
 The National Weather Service recommends that, “When Thunder Roars, Go Indoors”.
 Staying inside and closing windows will help reduce the health hazards and irritations associated with the extremely fine dust in a haboob.

 Sign: Famartin via Creative Commons Attribution-Share Alike 4.0 International license.